 Here is an overview of Toronto’s development approval process (using 471‑479 Queen E as an example).
-See the flowchart for the typical sequence of steps; for a detailed description, see the “review process” section on the city’s website.
+A flowchart (see right) shows the typical sequence of steps; for a detailed description, see the “review process” section on the city’s website.
 In summary:

 - Prior to submitting a formal application, a developer may choose to discuss their proposal with Toronto Planning and the local councillor.
-(This “pre-application consultation” will soon become mandatory in Toronto.)
+(This “pre-application consultation” will become mandatory in Toronto as of Nov 2022.
+For more details, see here.)
 New developments often require an Official Plan Amendment (OPA) and/or zoning bylaw amendment.
 In some areas of the city, the land use guidelines in Toronto’s Official Plan are augmented by more detailed plans, such as the King-Parliament secondary plan.

 - Developer submits to the city their formal application, which includes a number of documents, such as the developer’s planning rationale: why they think the proposed building’s height and overall size is justified.
-Anoth important document is the Heritage Impact Assessment.
-At the same time, developer may publicize the proposed project to the public, on websites such as urbantoronto or blogto.
+Another important document for downtown developments is the Heritage Impact Assessment.
+At this time, developer may have already publicized the proposed project to the public, on websites such as urbantoronto or blogto.

-Note that 90 day after the developer has submitted a complete application, can decide to bypass Toronto’s planning process and appeal directly to the province’s OLT (see step 8).
+Note that 90 day after submitted a complete application to the city, the developer can decide to bypass Toronto’s planning process and appeal directly to the province’s OLT (see step 8).